-I hate this roller coaster ride.
+I hate this roller coaster.
 It was not my choice to ride.
 I was pushed into it.
-Sometimes the ride is fine and at first I feel okay.
+Sometimes the ride is fine and at first, I feel okay.
 “I can get through this,” I say to myself.
 Then out of the blue – like a sneaky trick – I am plunged into a dark hole that is so terrifying I have to use all my strength to hang on for dear life.
 The timing is unpredictable.
 In a twitch of an eye, the plunge starts in the middle of a job meeting, at a red light, in a store, with friends or not with friends.
 Alone or not alone.
 This is exhausting and I feel like a used worn wet rag.

 The ride has a sadistic sense of humor.
-It doesn’t want me on alone so it sends others to keep me company.
+It sends others to keep me company.
 Their names are Guilt, Anger, and Depression.
 They are very friendly.
 They each have their own personality and want me to join in with them.

 Listening to this team, a warm feeling grows and gives me hope.
 I start to feel like I am getting stronger and want to trust and live again.
-I know deep down they are right and what they say is truth.
-My former companions Guilt, Anger and Depression start to fade into the background and the roller coaster becomes slower, steadier and more on an even keel and I want to get off.
+I know deep down they are right and what they say is true.
+My former companions Guilt, Anger, and Depression start to fade into the background and the roller coaster becomes slower, steadier, and more on an even keel and I want to get off.

 Everyone here is that one voice – the Alliance of Hope team.
-You told me all these things and cared, loved and believed in me even when I couldn’t believe in myself.
-This Memorial weekend I want to say thank you all for helping me get my life back.
+You told me all these things and cared, loved, and believed in me even when I couldn’t believe in myself.
+This weekend I want to say thank you all for helping me get my life back.
 You all are in my thoughts and prayers.
 I love you all.
-God Bless.